Suga set to leave office without progress on Japan's key diplomatic issues

 Suga has relied on experts at the Foreign Ministry, while Abe took a top-down approach.

-A key diplomatic event for Suga was his visit to the United States, in April.
+A key diplomatic event for Suga was his visit to the United States in April.
 He was the first foreign leader to meet with U.S. President Joe Biden in person after the president took office in January.

 In a joint statement, Suga and Biden called for "peace and stability across the Taiwan Strait."
 It was the first document jointly issued by the two countries' leaders to refer to Taiwan in 52 years.